About RACE TALKS

 Donna Maxey is a Black Portland-native, whose parents fled Jim Crow laws in East Texas in the early 1940’s.
 The Maxey family remained in Oregon and their name is synonymous with social community activism in Portland, especially in the Black community.
 Donna’s parents didn’t realize that no Jim Crow in Oregon was due to Oregon being a white’s only state that had exclusionary laws against Blacks that was memorialized into the state’s constitution and not removed until 2002; 28% of Oregon voters voted against the removal.
 As of 2021, Black Oregon residents comprise 2% of the state’s population.
 Portland, Oregon remains one of the whitest cities in one of the whitest states, with the highest rising white supremacist presence in the country.

-For over a decade, RACE TALKS has been a resounding success engaging over 30,000 participants in over 2000 facilitated conversations and providing a platform to over 500 Black, Indigenous, and people of color (BIPOC) panelists to highlight their work and make an ask to attendees to get involved.
+Since 2011, RACE TALKS has been a resounding success, engaging over 50,000 participants in more than 2,500 facilitated conversations.
+We’ve provided a vital platform for over 500 Black, Indigenous, and people of color (BIPOC) panelists to highlight their impactful work.

 Our Mission